josep-audenis/research-radar/README.md

 # Research Radar

 Research Radar is a lightweight tool to fetch, filter, and track arXiv papers based on your research interests.
 It let's you configure which arXiv categories you care about and which keywords matter to you.
 Relevant papers are automatically stored in JSON for later browsing or integration into your workflow.

 ## Features

-- Fetches papers directly from ArXiv RSS feeds
+- Fetches papers directly from [ArXiv RSS feeds](https://info.arxiv.org/help/rss.html)
 - Cateogry-based filtering (e.g., cs.AI, cs.LG, math.ST, ...)
 - Keyword-based filtering (search in abstract)
 - Stores matched papers in clean JSON format.
-- EXtensible class-based architecture for future integration (email digests, web UI, etc.)
+- Extensible class-based architecture for future integration (email digests, web UI, etc.)

 ## Project Structure